The syntactic side of autonomous categories enriched over generalised metric spaces: Concluding notes

 \begin{proof} The proof is analogous to that of \cref{thm:properties}. \end{proof}

 Our next step is to interpret the rule $\rulename{discardable}$ in a sensible way.
 To that effect we move from the setting of autonomous categories to that of \emph{semi-Cartesian autonomous categories}, or more specifically autonomous categories whose unit object $I$ is terminal.
 In order to not overburden nomenclature, let us call such categories affine.
-Next, given an affine category $\catC$ and a $\catC$-object $X$ denote by $!_X = X \to I$ the terminal map to the unit object.
+Given an affine category $\catC$ and a $\catC$-object $X$ denote by $!_X = X \to I$ the terminal map to the unit object.
 We then add to the rules of \cref{fig:lang_sem} (which define the interpretation of linear $\lambda$-calculus on autonomous categories) the rule for the interpretation of the $\prog{dis}$ construct, given in the second column of \cref{fig:dis}.

 We now focus on equipping affine $\lambda$-calculus with an equational system.
 Recall the axiomatics of autonomous categories which was provided in \cref{fig:eqs}.
-We extend it with the equations in the bottom line of \cref{fig:dis}.
-Before proving that this extension is sound w.r.t. $\VCatSe$-affine categories, let us analyse the two equational schema just introduced.
-Intuitively, the first equation states that making a judgement $x_1 : \typeA_1, \dots, x_n : \typeA_n \vljud v : \typeA$ discardable is equivalent to making no use of any variable in its context.
-The second equation states that if a judgement $\Gamma \vljud v : \typeI$ is already discardable (\ie it has type $\typeI$) then marking it as such is redundant.
-It is clear that both equations must be sound in affine categories, for they only involve judgements of type $\typeI$ which is always interpreted as a terminal object.
+We extend it with the equation in the bottom line of \cref{fig:dis}.
+It can be seen as an $\eta$-equation which intuitively states that all judgements $\Gamma \vljud v : \typeI$ (with $\Gamma = x_1 : \typeA_1, \dots, x_n : \typeA_n$) carry no different information than that of just discarding all variables available in context $\Gamma$.
+It is clear that the equation must be sound in affine categories, for it only involves judgements of type $\typeI$ which is always interpreted as a terminal object.

 \begin{defi}[Affine $\mathcal{V}\lambda$-theories and their models] Consider a tuple $(G,\Sigma)$ consisting of a class $G$ of ground types and a class of sorted operation symbols $f : \typeA_1,\dots,\typeA_n \to \typeA$ with $n \geq 1$.
 An affine $\mathcal{V}\lambda$-theory $((G,\Sigma),Ax)$ is a tuple such that $Ax$ is a class of $\mathcal{V}$-equations-in-context over \emph{affine} $\lambda$-terms built from $(G,\Sigma)$.